dashpay/dash-evo-tool/README.md

 # Dash Evo Tool

-**Dash Evo Tool** is a user interface for interacting with Dash Evolution.
+**Dash Evo Tool** is a graphical user interface for easily interacting with Dash Evolution.
 The current version enables the following actions:

 - Registering a DPNS username
 - Viewing active DPNS username contests